-3.1 The Tribunal for each round of competition consists of experts on law of the sea appointed by ABOS in cooperation with CICTSMR and
+3.1 The Tribunal for each round of competition consists of experts on law of the sea as judges appointed by ABOS in cooperation with CICTSMR and CIBOS.

-CIBOS, willing to be active at the hearings.
-These individuals are referred to as judges.
 The judges shall not provide support or advice of any kind to any participating team or any coach before, during or after the competition commences.
 Teams receiving support or advice from a judge will be disqualified.

-- 3.2 A maximum of two judges will examine and score the WS according to certain scoring and making guidelines. - 3.3 The Tribunal shall consist of the following: in the preliminary rounds three (3) judges in the semi-finals three (3) judges and in the Grand Final five (5) judges - 3.4 Timekeepers are responsible for recording the time used by the Teams, and any extensions awarded by the President of each tribunal.
+- 3.2 A maximum of two judges will examine and score the WS according to certain scoring and making guidelines. - 3.3 The Tribunal shall consist of the following:in the preliminary rounds three (3) judgesin the semi-finals three (3) judgesand in the Grand Final five (5) judges - 3.4 Timekeepers are responsible for recording the time used by the Teams, and any extensions awarded by the President of each tribunal.
 Timekeepers will notify the time remaining for every individual Oralist, including extension times, to the both teams. - 3.5 The judges shall ask questions from the teams at any time during the OP. - 3.6 A person who discloses or who is considered to have a conflict of interest shall not be selected to be a Judge, if the team that gave rise to the conflict is competing.
-However, in a round in which the team that caused the conflict to arise is eliminated, that person may, after elimination, serve as a judge.
+However, in a round in which the team that caused the conflict to arise is eliminated, that person may, after elimination, serve as a judge. - 3.7 A "conflict of interest" means an affiliation which would, in the eye of a reasonable observer, create an inference that the affiliated judge would be unable to be impartial as to the conduct or result of any

-3.7 A "conflict of interest" means an affiliation which would, in the eye of a reasonable observer, create an inference that the affiliated judge would be unable to be impartial as to the conduct or result of any Round.
+Round.
 Affiliation means a personal or professional relationship between a judge and a school, coach, or Team member that is participating in the competition in which the judge is participating.